StateFarm-STEM/pyinthesky/lesson4/README.md

 - How to connect the GPS GT-U7 to the Arduino without using a breadboard (changes it up just a little here compared to lesson 3)
 - How to create a new Arduino Sketch project using the TinyGPSPlus Library
 - Write the code in the Arduino IDE and upload it to the Arduino
-  - read Latitude, Longitude, Altitude, speed, and the number of satellites you are connected to from the GPS module
+  - Read Latitude, Longitude, Altitude, speed, and the number of satellites you are connected to from the GPS module
-  - print your results to the Arduino's serial port
+  - Print your results to the Arduino's serial port
 - Watch your code run on the Arduino using Arduino IDE's serial monitor

 ## Videos